mongodb/specifications/source/transactions/transactions.rst

 readConcern is inherited from the MongoClient associated with this session.

-Drivers MUST override all other collection, database, or client readConcerns with the transaction’s readConcern.
-Drivers MUST add this readConcern to the first command in a transaction if and only if the readConcern is supplied and not the default.
-Drivers MUST NOT add to subsequent commands the readConcern from the transaction or any readConcern inherited from the collection, database, or client.

 If the user supplies an explicit readConcern via a method option, the driver MUST raise an error with the message "Cannot set read concern after starting a transaction."
 See `Users cannot pass readConcern or writeConcern to operations in transactions`_.